History of rail transport in Indonesia: Limited company era

 During this period, PT KA introduced the PSO (public service obligation) system, especially for its economy class trainsets.
 This PSO replaced the previously implemented subsidy system and it worked together with the provincial governments to achieve the results of the PSO program for both KAI's local and semi-express services.
-In 2007, Law No. 23 of 2007 was passed, which eliminated the monopoly carried out by PT KA dejure, while for one more year PT KA maintained it defacto until the creation of what is now KAI Commuter in 2008 to serve as the operating arm for the Greater Jakarta commuter runs.
-This, combined with the 2005 creation of the Directorate General of Railways under the Ministry of Transportation, rended KAI to be finally separate from government administrative countrol, while being funded as a GOCC by the government, KAI Limited also runs on revenue from advertisments and the fares from paying passengers of its routes in addition to the revenue from other facilities on the railway stations, which it shares with MinTrans, which operates the railways and all rail maintenance and construction activities conducted therein.
+In 2007, Law No. 23 of 2007 was passed, which eliminated the monopoly carried out by PT KA dejure, while for one more year PT KA maintained it de facto until the creation of what is now KAI Commuter in 2008 to serve as the operating arm for the Greater Jakarta commuter runs.
+This, combined with the 2005 creation of the Directorate General of Railways under the Ministry of Transportation, rended KAI to be finally separate from government administrative countrol, while being funded as a GOCC by the government, KAI Limited also runs on revenue from advertisements and the fares from paying passengers of its routes in addition to the revenue from other facilities on the railway stations, which it shares with MinTrans, which operates the railways and all rail maintenance and construction activities conducted therein.

 In this era, the number of diesel hydraulic locomotives began to decrease along with PT KA's policy at that time to better maintain existing diesel electric locomotives and importing more, develop a number of new generation diesel electric and hydraulic locomotives that already use sophisticated technology in their maintenance with the help of INKA Limited.
 In Jakarta, PT KA was also doing its part to electrify most of its remaining non-electric network replacing diesel locomotive hauled stock and DMUs with the same EMUs on their main electric lines, while airconditioning was fully phrased in by the 2010s.